Lebollo la basadi

 Lebollo la basadi also known as female initiation among the Basotho is a rite of passage ritual which marks the transition of girls into womanhood.
 This activity is still practiced in the Free State, Mpumalanga, Eastern Cape and KwaZulu Natal provinces of South Africa.
 In Sesotho, lebollo means initiation.
 The Basotho rite of passage ritual, unlike other practices in Africa, does not involve procedures which remove parts of the female genital organ.
-However, the inner folds of the labia are enlarged & elongated by stretching for a more pleasurable sexual experience.
+However, the inner folds of the labia are enlarged and elongated by stretching for a more pleasurable sexual experience.
 In areas where initiation is still valued, uninitiated girls are ridiculed by society.